-- We revised his negative keyword list to add in some maintenance & repair-related keywords that were costing him money
+- We revised his negative keyword list to add in some maintenance and repair-related keywords that were costing him money

-- We tweaked ad text to make it clear he didn’t offer maintenance & repair services
+- We tweaked ad text to make it clear he didn’t offer maintenance and repair services

-- We modified the text on his landing pages to make it apparent that his focus was on new units & installs
+- We modified the text on his landing pages to make it apparent that his focus was on new units and installs